noelpaton-og/my-skills-readme/README.md

 - 💻 Full-stack developer working with JavaScript, TypeScript, and Python
 - 🛠️ Experienced with React, Node.js, and cloud platforms like AWS and Firebase
-- 🚀 Currently expanding into DevOps and system design
+- 🎯 Interested in DevOps, backend systems, and UI architecture
 - 🤝 Open to freelance and collaborative projects

 ---